Research data management

 Funders requirements

-Funders of research are now requiring researcers to share their data in an open access repository.
-You should check with your funder if there are any specific terms that you need to adhere to in order to satisfy these requirements.
-Sherpa Juliet can help you find your funder's conditions about open access publication.
+You should check with your funder if there are any specific terms that you need to adhere to in order to satisfy their requirements.
+Sherpa Juliet can help you find your funder's conditions about data sharing.

 DPA/Ethics